lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

   - The Throne Room is now an available blueprint

 ✓ "The sixth in a station, left by one of your own,"
-  - Safehouse acessible via
+  - Safehouse acessible via reservoir boat @ 6 pips of water

 ✓ "The seventh is major if you draft it quite late,"
-  - Draft Music Room in 9th rank?
+  - Draft Music Room in 9th rank

 "And the last key is waiting, behind the last door of eight."
-  - Possibilities:
-    - Hall of Mirrors (4 doors x 2 -> 8 doors, and we still don't know what the "upstairs" button does)
-    - Room 8 shenanigans (alternate solution to the puzzle? something behind the ruminate puzzle in the Gallery?)
-    - Great Hall (has eight doors technically, but so far as I can tell we've already found everything there is in this room)
   - Mechanarium (many doors with many gears)

 These rooms each have a mechanism for the sigil of one realm.